What’s Fostering Grads?

 ECUSA Chapter to which you belong (if applicable).

-At Fostering Grads we are in a very good moment because we just launched our Pilot Program in collaboration with the University of La Laguna (ULL).
-About 15 PhD students in the field of biomedicine participate in the Fostering Grads program as mentees.
-Their main goal is to carry out a pre-doctoral stay of at least 3 months in the US while receiving professional advice and training from their mentors during the entire program (12 months).
+At Fostering Grads we are thrilled to announce that we just launched our 2023 Program in collaboration with the University of La Laguna (ULL).
+10 PhD students will participate in the Fostering Grads program as mentees.
+Their main goal is to carry out a pre-doctoral stay of at least 3 months in the US while receiving professional advice and training from their mentors during the entire program (12 months)..

 Mentors must meet the following requirements: